 B. Gender balance in leadership and decision-making

 There is a strong commitment to achieve gender parity by raising the percentage of women in sub-top and top positions in research and at management level and raising awareness by monitoring and reporting.
 Our Diversity Office is involved in the development of policies in this regard in collaboration with both University of Amsterdam and VU Amsterdam.
+Since 2024, at least 60% of the new appointed professors or department heads are female.

 C. Gender equality in recruitment and career progression